-Serbia: GazpromNeft NIS more active on electricity market19.
-October 2016. / News Serbia Energy
+Serbia: GazpromNeft NIS more active on electricity market, News Serbia Energy

 There are currently 14 operating plants of 14 megawatts capacity in NIS that generate electricity and thermal energy.
 NIS is the leader among oil companies in the region when it comes to electricity production, and it is planned for the company to have 250 to 300 megawatts of capacity for electricity generation in three years.